Improving Health Through Stronger Systems

 IMA’s work underscores the importance of strengthening the capacity of both public and faith-based sectors in these six areas.
 Faith-based health facilities are estimated to provide 50 percent of all health care in developing countries, particularly in remote and rural areas of sub-Saharan Africa.
 Given their critical role, IMA develops the capacity of faith-based networks to improve the quality and performance of these health facilities through close collaboration and training.

-Access to Primary Health Care (ASSP): In the Democratic Republic of Congo, IMA supports DRC’s National Health Development Plan by providing a full range of health systems strengthening planning, training, and mentoring support across the six WHO pillars.
-With funding from the UK’s Department for International Development, ASSP improves access to and coverage of primary health care services for 8 million people living within 52 health zones in five of the country’s 11 provinces, prioritizing interventions such as the treatment of malaria, pneumonia and diarrhea; nutrition; obstetric and neonatal care; family planning; immunization; and water, hygiene and sanitation interventions.
+Access to Primary Health Care (ASSP): In the Democratic Republic of Congo, IMA supports DRC’s National Health Development Plan by providing a full range of health systems strengthening planning, training, and mentoring support across the WHO’s six pillars.
+With funding from the UK’s Department for International Development, ASSP improved access to and coverage of primary health care services for 9 million people living within 52 health zones in five of the country’s 11 provinces, prioritizing interventions such as the treatment of malaria, pneumonia and diarrhea; nutrition; obstetric and neonatal care; family planning; immunization; and water, hygiene and sanitation interventions.
 IMA is building on the achievements of ASSP (2013-2019) through the follow-on initiative, Support to the Health System in DRC (ASSR), which will facilitate “fast track” adaptations and innovations to strengthen health system quality.

-Rapid Results Health Project: Contracted by South Sudan’s Ministry of Health with funding from the World Bank to lead the Rapid Results Health Project (RRHP) since 2013, IMA uses performance-based contracting, training, and other activities to improve health care services at 282 health facilities.
+Rapid Results Health Project: Contracted by South Sudan’s Ministry of Health with funding from the World Bank to lead the Rapid Results Health Project (RRHP) from 2013-2018, IMA used performance-based contracting, training, and other activities to improve health care services at 282 health facilities.